When was the last time you updated the software on your boat’s sonar/GPS unit(s)? If you don’t remember, it’s time to install an update!

 Insight Genesis custom contour maps now display on Lowrance Elite sonar/GPS units in the same dazzling blue-scale color palette previously available only on HDS Gen2 and Gen3 units and in online displays.
 This new GoFree feature will enhance the fish-finding experience for thousands of anglers in the Lowrance community.

 No software download is necessary to enable the new blue-scale feature for Elite units.
 Any map files you download going forward will automatically display in blue-scale on your Elite unit.

-In the videos below, Skeet Reese and Edwin Evers show off the game-changing Insight Genesis bottom-hardness and vegetation map layers.
-These innovative fish-finding tools, Skeeet says, are “totally different than anything we’ve seen before.”
+In the video below, Lowrance Pro Skeet Reese shows off C-MAP’s game-changing Genesis Edge bottom-hardness and vegetation map layers.
+These innovative fish-finding tools, he says, are “totally different than anything we’ve seen before.”

-Skeet and Edwin’s observations came prior to launching on Louisiana’s Cross Lake in the second sudden-death round of Major League Fishing’s 2015 Shell Rotella Challenge Cup.
-All boats in MLF competition are outfitted with Lowrance HDS Gen2 GPS/sonar units loaded with Insight Genesis or Lake Insight HD contour maps.
-Lake Insight and Insight Genesis maps are exclusive to Lowrance, Simrad and B&G sonar/GPS units.
+Skeet’s observations came prior to launching on Louisiana’s Cross Lake in a sudden-death round of a Major League Fishing Challenge Cup competition.
+All boats in MLF Challenge Cup events are outfitted with Lowrance GPS/sonar units loaded with C-MAP contour charts.
+Select C-MAP charts are exclusive to Lowrance, Simrad and B&G sonar/GPS units.